 A family favorite, classic chicken soup is soothing and delicious.
 Perfect to start any Jewish holiday meal or to cure a cold.

 With the start of fall comes the Jewish holidays Rosh Hashana (the Jewish New Year), Yom Kippur (the Day of Atonement), and Sukkot (one of the three pilgrimage festivals).
-In my family, as in many Jewish families I know, it is tradition to serve chicken soup at the start of all of these holiday meals.
+In my family, as in many Jewish families I know, it is tradition to serve this classic chicken soup at the start of all of these holiday meals.

 Luckily, chicken soup is one of those recipes that keeps getting better every time it’s reheated.
 So instead of making pot after pot of soup, I make one huge pot and divide it into containers, some for the fridge and the rest for the freezer.